Scholarly Research Requests

-The National September 11 Memorial & Museum is the country’s principal institution for documenting and examining the 9/11 terrorist attacks and the events that preceded them, including the first attack on the World Trade Center on February 26, 1993, and exploring how 9/11 continues to shape our world.
+The 9/11 Memorial Museum is the country’s principal institution for documenting and examining the 9/11 terrorist attacks and the events that preceded them, including the first attack on the World Trade Center on February 26, 1993, and exploring how 9/11 continues to shape our world.

 In addition to the institution’s wide-ranging efforts in the areas of exhibitions, collections management, education, and commemoration, we conduct and support scholarly research on a range of topics related to 9/11.

-Prior to submitting an application, we encourage you to review our website and in particular the FAQs and resources on the 9/11 Memorial & Museum available here:
+Prior to submitting an application, we encourage you to review our website and in particular these resources: